 Not surprisingly the Galaxy S10 Plus unlocked SIM-free is also plus-sized when it comes to its price tag.
 The cheapest option (forgetting S10 Plus deals) is 8GB/128GB, which costs $999 / £899 / AU$1,499; if you want more storage you’ll have to shell out $1,249 / £1,099 / AU$1,849 for the 512GB handset, or $1,599 / £1,399 / AU$2,399 for the top-of-the-range 1TB model.

 Samsung Galaxy S10 vs S10 Plus vs S10e design and display

 The key difference between the devices is their size – both the screen size and the overall dimensions.
-As the name suggests, the Galaxy S10 Plus is a little bigger than the other devices, whereas the Galaxy S10e is a rather petite handset.
+As the name suggests, the Galaxy S10 Plus is a little bigger than the other devices, whereas the Galaxy S10e is a relatively petite handset.

 The S10e measures 142.2 x 69.9 x 7.9mm and weighs 150g – it’s a slender device that will easily fit in your pocket.
 It has a 5.8-inch AMOLED screen, which is a little small compared to other flagship devices, but nothing to turn your nose up at.

 The next device up is the Galaxy S10, which is larger at 149.9 x 70.4 x 7.8mm and tips the scales at 157g – so other than its length it’s not much bigger than the S10e, and it’s barely any heavier.
 Despite not being that much bigger overall it has a noticeably larger AMOLED screen at 6.1 inches.